HugoGresse/open-feedback/README.md

 ## You want to contribute ?

-You want to contribute and and keep Open Feedback in a good shape, go there:
+You want to contribute and keep Open Feedback in a good shape, go there:

 [contribute-open-feedback.netlify.com](https://contribute-open-feedback.netlify.com)